pieter2501/NetworkNarcotic/README.md

 > **gateway:** <**false** (default) | **true**>

-    Influences whether or not a router cluster is hooked to the escape network.
+    Influences whether or not a router cluster is hooked to the escape network, that is, the network that provides your own system with internet access.
 Only router with ID = 1 acts as a gateway.

 > **routers:**